chuck21619/TypePublic/README.md

 # Folders
 Folders are groups of files (documents and other folders).
-**When a folder is selected, all of the documents it contains are displayed in the Workspace in order of appearance.**

 **Create a new folder: **
 - with the shortcut: **⌘⇧N**